gzlupko/5123_Linear_Models/README.md

 the general linear modeling framework.
 Topics include theory of experimental design, single and multiple factor experiments, between-subject and within-subject designs, factorial and nested designs, random effects, analysis of covariance, and blocking.

 ### Labs
-Below are the list of lab assignments and topics covered
+Below are the list topics covered.
+See lab_code folder for corresponding R code:
 * Lab 1: Analysis of Variance (ANOVA) using GLM Framework
 * Lab 2: Measures of Effect, Association, and Assumptions for ANOVA
 * Lab 3: Pairwise and Complex Contrasts in One-Way ANOVA